vmware/vic-product/docs/user_doc/vic_app_dev/network_use_cases.md

 - `db` and `web-model` cannot communicate externally
 - `web-view` has its own external IP address and its service is available on port 80 of that IP address

-**Note**: Given that a container network manifests as a vNIC on the container VM, it does has its own network interface.
+**Note**: Given that a container network manifests as a vNIC on the container VM, it has its own distinct network interface in the container.

 ## Deploy a Container with a Static IP Address {#staticip}